Mattel introduced its first-ever version of the Barbie doll on Tuesday, representing a person with Down syndrome.

 The newest Fashionista doll, which Mattel said was reviewed by a medical professional, introduces a new face and body sculpt illustrative of women with Down syndrome, including a shorter frame and a longer torso.
 The face features a rounder shape, smaller ears, and a flat nasal bridge, while the eyes are slightly slanted in an almond shape.

-Its palms include a single line, a characteristic often associated with those with Down syndrome, according to Mattel.
+According to Mattel, its palms include a single line, a characteristic often associated with those with Down syndrome.

 The new Barbie wears a pink ankle foot orthotics to match her dress and her sneakers feature a zipper to represent children with Down syndrome, some of whom use orthotics to support their feet and ankles.

-Mattel said the new Barbie’s puff-sleeved dress pattern features butterflies and yellow and blue colours, which are symbols and colours associated with Down syndrome awareness.
+Mattel said the new Barbie puff-sleeved dress pattern features butterflies and yellow and blue, which are symbols and colours associated with Down syndrome awareness.

 And the doll’s pink pendant necklace with three upward chevrons, a symbol that unites the Down syndrome community, represents the three copies of the 21st chromosome which is the genetic material that causes the characteristics associated with Down syndrome.